Your Macon County Rootsweb Volunteer Host

 a pipe fitter during the war plant construction period.
 As gas was rationed

 only some of this happened.
-His most notable construction work was in Oak
+The most notable construction work was in

-Ridge, KY and the Hanford Project in Washington State which was later to
+Oak Ridge TN and later in the Hanford Project in Washington State which was

 Dad worked on the air conditioning piping required in more than a dozen of